DJSethDuncan/DJSethDuncan/README.md

 I've got a little experience in a lot of things, and I'm always trying to learn more.

-I've got a particular affinity for building space-related things.
+I've really enjoy building space-related things.

 ***

 #### I'm pretty good at
-* NodeJS, JS/TS, HTML/CSS, Coldfusion, PHP
+* NodeJS, Typescript, HTML/JS/CSS, Coldfusion, PHP

 #### I've worked with
 * React, GraphQL, Angular, Ionic, C++